 The following chart provides payment information that is based on the national unadjusted Medicare physician fee schedule for the ultrasound services discussed in this guide.
 Payment will vary by geographic region.
-Use the "Professional Payment column to estimate reimbursement to the physician for services provided in facility settings.
+Use the column entitled "Global Payment" to estimate reimbursement for services in the physician office setting.
+Use the "Professional Payment" column to estimate reimbursement to the physician for services provided in facility settings.

-Ambulatory Payment Classification (APC) codes and payments are used by Medicare to reimburse ASCs under the Hospital Outpatient Prospective Payment System (OPPS).
-Payment is based on a percentage of the national unadjusted OPPS amounts for ASC.
-The actual payment may vary by location.
+Ambulatory Payment Classification (APC) codes and payments are used by Medicare to reimburse facilities for the technical component under the Hospital Outpatient Prospective Payment System (OPPS).
+Payment rates are also based on the national unadjusted Hospital OPPS amounts.
+The actual payment will vary by location.